kevinlawler/kona/README.md

 What is Kona?
 -------------

-Kona is the open-source implementation of the k programming language. k is a synthesis of APL and LISP.
+Kona is the open-source implementation of the k3 programming language. k is a synthesis of APL and LISP.
 Although many of the capabilities come from APL, the fundamental data construct is quite different.
 In APL the construct is a multi-dimensional matrix-like array, where the dimension of the array can range from 0 to some maximum (often 9).
 In k, like LISP, the fundamental data construct is a list.
 Also, like LISP, the k language is ASCII-based, so you don't need a special keyboard.

 For many people, k was the preferred APL dialect.
 When it was available, it tended to be popular with investment bankers, the performance obsessed, and analysts dealing with lots of data.
 It is a demanding language.